-RESIDENCE HALL CONDUCT:
+RESIDENCE HALL POLICIES:

 Many of the residence hall policies are a matter of courtesy.
 Some policies, however, are for the protection of the residents.
 Violations of regulations may result in immediate termination of a student's residence hall contract without refund.
-Violations include, but are not limited to: alcohol policy, possessing, using, or selling illegal drugs; possession of fireworks, firearms, weapons; trespassing in residence hall of the opposite sex; or using abusive or insensitive language with respect to race, ethnicity, gender, religious affiliation, physical disabilities, and sexual orientation.
+Violations include, but are not limited to: alcohol policy, possessing, using, or selling illegal drugs; possession of fireworks, firearms, weapons; trespassing in residence hall; or using abusive or insensitive language with respect to race, ethnicity, gender, religious affiliation, physical disabilities, and sexual orientation.
+A full list of residence policies is found in the Housing Agreement.